 If you already have a bank or building society account, you should check whether this is suitable for the payment of your benefit or tax credit.
 If it is a savings account or a mortgage account it may not be suitable.
 If it is a joint account, or an account which is often overdrawn, you may want to use another account instead.

-From July 2013, cheque payments are no longer available for benefits administered by the Department for Work and Pensions (DWP) or by the Department for Communities (DfC) in Northern Ireland If you are unwilling or unable to open an account for payment of your benefit, the DWP will pay you using the HM Government Payment Service.
+From July 2013, cheque payments are no longer available for benefits administered by the Department for Work and Pensions (DWP) or by the Department for Communities (DfC) in Northern Ireland.
+If you are unwilling or unable to open an account for payment of your benefit, the DWP will pay you using the Payment Exception Service.

 The DWP will send you vouchers by text message, email or post.
 You'll need your voucher, a memorable date and proof of ID in order to collect your cash.
-The DWP does not need your agreement in order to pay you in this way, so if you cannot or do not wish to be paid into an account, the Government Payment Service will be the only other option.
-Find out more about HM Government Payment Service on the GOV.UK website.
+The DWP does not need your agreement in order to pay you in this way, so if you cannot or do not wish to be paid into an account, the Payment Exception Service will be the only other option.
+Find out more about the Payment Exception Service on the GOV.UK website.

 It may still be possible to have your tax credits paid by cheque in exceptional circumstances.
 You should get in touch with HM Revenue and Customs about this.